adrianparker/adrianparker.github.io/README.md

 # adrianparker.github.io
 Personal home page for Adrian Parker.
-No, not the pentathlete, nor the social media guy from Texas, and definitely not the parapsychology dude from Sweden.
+No, not the British pentathlete, nor the social media guy from Texas, and definitely not the parapsychology dude from Sweden.

 The other one.